raspberrypilearning/the-all-seeing-pi/worksheet2.md

     take_pic_btn.when_pressed = take_picture
     ```

 1. We will write these two functions so that the buttons know what to do when they are pressed.
-Functions are usually written at the start of a program immediately after the `import` statements.
+Functions are usually written at the start of a program, immediately after the `import` statements.
 Add the functions, but with some placeholder code to just print a message when they are pressed, so we can test them.

     ```python
     def next_overlay():